juanoude/code-challenges/readme.md

 # Code Challenges / Books exercises
-These are the Code Challenges and the exercises of book that I ended up doing
+These are collection of Code Challenges and book exercises that I ended up doing

 ## Code-Challenges